 Born and raised in East Texas, Shawn Carney had always thought he would be in the ministry one day.
 But the 2001 graduate of Bishop TK Gorman High School never saw himself at the forefront of one of the most controversial issues of our time.

 "Actually all through high school I wanted to be a priest.
 And when I decided not to do that and go to Texas A&M University I got very involved with a local pro-life organization there," remembers Coalition for Life Director Shawn Carney.
 "And I remember my girlfriend now wife taking me out to pray at the local Planned Parenthood there when they were doing abortions.
 And it was a very powerful experience for me."

 So much so Shawn would abandoned the idea of becoming an attorney and would eventually become director of Coalition for Life.
 A pro-life organization in Bryan-College Station.

-"I remember thinking abortion was something politicans talked about or something in a courthouse somewhere and that day it went from something on a ballot to something in the heart.
-I saw the pain of abortion, not just the arguements for or against abortion," says Shawn.
+“I remember thinking abortion was something politicians talked about or something in a courthouse somewhere and that day it went from something on a ballot to something in the heart.
+I saw the pain of abortion, not just the arguments for or against abortion,” says Shawn.

 One of the first major projects Carney started was a program he called 40 Days for Life.
 A concentrated peaceful effort of fasting, prayer and counseling outside of abortion clinics.
 It became so popular that Carney help create a national 40 Days for Life organization that last year reached 139 cities in 43 different states.